Skip to main content

 pip install aerospike-vector-search

-Initialize a new client by providing one or more seed hosts to which the client can connect.
+3. Initialize a new client by providing one or more seed hosts for the client to connect to.

 # Admin client configuration